BAFF CAR-T for Non-Hodgkin Lymphoma

 The trial information does not specify if you need to stop taking your current medications.
 However, it mentions that you must wait more than 2 weeks since your last radiation or systemic therapy before participating, and at least 28 days must have passed since any investigational treatments.

-What makes BAFF CAR-T treatment unique for non-Hodgkin lymphoma?
+What evidence suggests that BAFF CAR-T might be an effective treatment for non-Hodgkin lymphoma?

 Paolo F. Caimi, MD